Table of Contents

 If the entity receives its mail in care of a third party (such as an accountant or an attorney), enter for the street address “C/O” followed by the third party's name and street address or P.O. box.

 Enter the Form 1097-BTC issuer's federal identification number, such as an employer identification number (EIN).
+Do not truncate the Form 1097-BTC issuer's federal identification number.
 An issuer that does not have an EIN should apply for one.
-See Form SS-4, Application for Employer Identification Number.
+See Form SS-4, Application for Employer Identification Number, and its separate instructions, available at www.irs.gov.
+Applications can be submitted online, by phone, fax, or mail.

 Enter the federal identification number, such as an EIN or social security number, of the recipient of the distributed (or stripped) credit from the tax credit bond.